adrianbarwicki/angular-md-flex-demo/README.md

 Fixed flex % containers are nested and contain grow containers that should devide the space equally between them.
 There are alsoc scrollable.

 ***NOT OK: test12.html***

-Scrollable containers do not work with "row" / horizontal containers
+Scrollable containers do not work with "row" / "horizontal" containers.<br />
+Based on this, we again heuristically propose the following constraint:

+***-Scrollable containers must not contain any contents of "row" / "Horizontal" layout*** <br />

 ***OK: test13.html***
 Scrollable containers do work with "column" / vertical containers